MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

    :varlink:`SEAICE_DELTA_SMOOTHREG`, #undef, use differentiable regularization for :math:`1/\Delta` :varlink:`SEAICE_ALLOW_BOTTOMDRAG`, #undef, enable grounding parameterization for improved fastice in shallow seas :varlink:`SEAICE_BGRID_DYNAMICS`, #undef, use sea ice dynamics code on legacy B-grid; most of the previous flags are not available with B-grid
-   :varlink:`SEAICE_BICE_STRESS`, #undef, B-grid only for backward compatiblity: turn on ice-stress on ocean; defined by default if :varlink:`SEAICE_BGRID_DYNAMICS` is definedw
+   :varlink:`SEAICE_BICE_STRESS`, #undef, B-grid only for backward compatiblity: turn on ice-stress on ocean; defined by default if :varlink:`SEAICE_BGRID_DYNAMICS` is defined
-   :varlink:`EXPLICIT_SSH_SLOPE`, #undef, B-grid only for backward compatiblity: use ETAN for tilt computations rather than geostrophic velocities; defined by default if :varlink:`SEAICE_BGRID_DYNAMICS` is definedw
+   :varlink:`EXPLICIT_SSH_SLOPE`, #undef, B-grid only for backward compatiblity: use ETAN for tilt computations rather than geostrophic velocities; defined by default if :varlink:`SEAICE_BGRID_DYNAMICS` is defined
-   :varlink:`SEAICE_LSRBNEW`, #undef, FV discretisation for B-grid :varlink:`SEAICE_ITD`, #undef, run with dynamical sea Ice Thickness Distribution (ITD) :varlink:`SEAICE_VARIABLE_SALINITY`, #undef, enable sea ice with variable salinity :varlink:`SEAICE_CAP_ICELOAD`, #undef, enable to limit seaice load (:varlink:`siceLoad`) on the sea surface
+   :varlink:`SEAICE_LSRBNEW`, #undef, FV discretization for B-grid :varlink:`SEAICE_ITD`, #undef, run with dynamical sea Ice Thickness Distribution (ITD) :varlink:`SEAICE_VARIABLE_SALINITY`, #undef, enable sea ice with variable salinity :varlink:`SEAICE_CAP_ICELOAD`, #undef, enable to limit seaice load (:varlink:`siceLoad`) on the sea surface